 What if you end up needing new stair treads or risers?

+If this happens, you can actually purchase new stair treads from Home Depot and you can just cut them to size!
 If you need new risers, I’ve seen others use hardboard or plywood to place overtop the existing riser.
 Just do a little research!

 What did you do for the landings?

-All I did here was cut the beadboard to size using a jigsaw, I used my brad nailer to secure it to the landing, and I caulked the edges and seams as needed.
+To do the landing I first cut the beadboard panel to size using a jigsaw.
+I then secured it to the landing using my brad nailer and nailing along the edges, at the seam, and some scattered throughout the middle.
+Lastly, I caulked the edges and seams as needed!

 Sanding was the part I was dreading most.

 The idea of sanding the stairs was totally stressing me out.
-I’m not a fan of sanding inside and getting dust everywhere.
+I just hate sanding inside and getting dust everywhere.
+Luckily, I found the COOLEST hack for dust-free sanding.

 If you have a shop vac and a mouse or orbital sander, all you need is a flexible PVC adapter!
 This allows you to tighten the adapter and connect the two.
 The size of the adapter will depend on your shop vac and sander!